Lamisa-zamzam/covid-tracker-client/README.md

 ### Contributing

 Pull requests are welcome.
 For major changes, please open a issue first and discuss what you would like to change.

+## To run locally:

+1. Clone the repo (git clone)
+2. Install the dependencies (npm install)
+3. run the app with npm start (will run on localhost 3000)
+4. Run the server on port 5000